tchx84/rodi-web/README.md

 rodi-web
 ========
-A web-service interface for RoDi (Robot Didáctico inalámbrico).
+A web-service interface for Gary Servin's RoDi (Robot Didáctico inalámbrico) wireless robot.
+Allows programmers to control RoDi by simply using HTTP requests, ie., from a web browser, a bash script, and basically any programming language.

 API
 ----